ncoghlan/curiousefficiency/site/posts/2015/10/languages-to-improve-your-python.rst

 dialects take the "code as data" concept to extremes, as Lisp code consists of nested lists describing the operations to be performed (the name of the language itself stands for "LISt Processor").
-The great strength of Lisp-style languages is that they make it incredibly easy to eliminate write your own domain specific languages.
+The great strength of Lisp-style languages is that they make it incredibly easy to write your own domain specific languages.
 The great weakness of Lisp-style languages is that they make it incredibly easy to write your own domain specific languages, which can sometimes make it difficult to read other people's code.